microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 f(true, 0);  // returns 100
 ```

-The act of introducing a new name in a more nested scope is called *shadowing*.
+Introducing a new name in a more nested scope is called *shadowing*.
-It is a bit of a double-edged sword in that it can introduce certain bugs on its own in the event of accidental shadowing, while also preventing certain bugs.
+It is a double-edged sword: you can accidentally shadow variables, but shadowing can prevent certain bugs.
 For instance, imagine we had written our earlier `sumMatrix` function using `let` variables.

 ```ts